Collecting guide: 10 questions to ask about Cartier jewels

 ‘Another amazing jewel that epitomises the sheer quality and opulence of early Cartier jewellery is the stomacher diamond brooch that was commissioned by Solomon Joel in 1912.
 Christie’s first sold it in 1991 for £1,550,000, and then again in 2014 for £10,600,000.
 It now resides in the collection of His Highness Sheikh Hamad bin Abdullah Al Thani.’

-5. Is it easy to recognise a Cartier jewel?
+5. How easy is it to recognise a piece of Cartier jewellery?

 RS-B: ‘Even with limited jewellery knowledge, more often than not a Cartier jewel will stand out and one won’t have to look for a signature to confirm its origin.
 The firm has managed to display a flair and craftsmanship for which it has become rightly famous.